pchinjr/fcc-serverless-api/readme.md

 let arc = require('@architect/functions')
 exports.handler = arc.http.proxy.public()
 ```

 ## Serve JSON on a specific route
 The heart of a REST API is specifying resources with a URL path, and an HTTP method.
-The method is defined by `app.arc`, which tells API Gateway how to interpret the HTTP request on that route path.
-That path could return JSON data, an HTML string, or any other kind of text object.
-In this next section, we want to return JSON at the route `/json`.
+The method is defined by `app.arc`, which tells API Gateway how to interpret the HTTP request on a route.
+That path could return JSON data, an HTML string, or any other kind of text.
+In this section, we want to return JSON at the route `/json`.
 Setting it up means adding this route to `app.arc` and writing a `get-json` handler function.

 ```md
 # app.arc